19 Plants That Repel Bugs

 by madaise is licensed under CC BY-ND 2.0

-Catnip is a popular herb known for its effect on felines, but it is also plants that repel bugs effectively.
+Catnip is a popular herb known for its effect on felines, but it is also a plant that effectively repels bugs.

-This plant produces a compound called nepetalactone that gives it its characteristic odor, which can deter mosquitoes, cockroaches, and other insects.
+This plant produces a compound called nepetalactone, which gives it its characteristic odor.
+This odor can deter mosquitoes, cockroaches, and other insects.

 Growing catnip in your garden can help keep these pesky bugs away, making it a perfect plant for outdoor living areas.